UCL/research-computing-with-cpp/session03/01Libraries.md

 Not only is this efficient with your programming time, it's also more efficient with computer time.

-The chances are any algorithm you might want to use has already been programmed better by someone else.
+The chances are any general algorithm you might want to use has already been programmed better by someone else.

-### Licensing - For When Including A 3rd Party Library
+### Licensing - Just Including A 3rd Party Library

 CAVEAT: This is not legal advice.
 If in doubt, seek your own legal advice.

 * If you use your code for internal use and you don't distribute it
     * then you are ok.
     * i.e. if 3rd party library wasn't for use, then it wouldn't be available.
+    * you can publish results using open-source code
+    * however, increasingly you are asked to share code ... read on.

-### Licensing - Chosing Yours
+### Licensing - Choosing Yours

 CAVEAT: This is not legal advice.
 If in doubt, seek your own legal advice.